durmusalkn/Nodejs-api/Readme.md

 After the database is created, we can see the empty version of the project by typing *node app.js* in the terminal.
 This project is running on port 5000

 This project is about movies.
 We can add, delete, get or post a movie.
-Let

 ### Get
 To fetch all the movies, it is necessary to go to the "/movies" link.
 Thanks to the code below, all movies are pulled from the database and listed in json format.
 Comment lines explain which code does which operation.